Classroom Setup Ideas That Will Simplify Your Classroom Management

 • Every desk is facing the front

-• This puts the teacher in the traditional focal point of the room
+• The board and the teacher are the focal point of the room

 Cons: